Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 To combine the benefits of Simulator Tools Window with ParrelSync - create or open a clone of your project, open up the simulator tools window in both the main project and the clone and play with the settings to alter how network behaves for each individual peer.
 Remember to re-launch your game if you change the values in the tools window - the effects only take place when the Unity Transport driver is being created.

 :::important
-With Simulator Tools we can't specify if inbound packets and outbound packets would experience different conditions - artificial latecny, jitter and packet loss are bi-directional.
+With Simulator Tools we can't specify if inbound packets and outbound packets would experience different conditions - artificial latency, jitter and packet loss are bi-directional.
 :::

 :::important